richonguzman/LoRa_APRS_iGate/README.md

 ___________________________________________________

-PLEASE WHAT THIS MOD NECESARY TO COMPILE AND UPLOAD:
+PLEASE WATCH THIS MOD NECESARY TO COMPILE AND UPLOAD:
 AsyncElegantOTA is deprecated and we need to add "//" to the warning it shows to enable the use of it

 SOON will be updated to ElegantOTA V3 to avoid this mod: